Bob Menne

-Robert Menne (born February 19, 1942) is an American professional golfer who has played on the PGA Tour, the Champions Tour and the European Seniors Tour.
+Robert Menne (February 19, 1942 – June 2, 2023) was an American professional golfer.
+He played on the PGA Tour, the Champions Tour, and the European Seniors Tour.

+Early life and amateur career

+Menne was born and raised in Gardner, Massachusetts.
+He graduated from Gardner High School in 1960.
+He attended college at the University of Miami in the early 1960s.

+Professional career

-Menne was born and raised in Gardner, Massachusetts, where he was graduated from Gardner High School in 1960.
-He attended college at the University of Miami in the early 1960s, and turned pro in 1965.
-Menne had at least seven top-10 finishes in PGA Tour events during his career including a win at the 1974 Kemper Open, which was held at the Quail Hollow Club in Charlotte, North Carolina.
+In 1965, Menne turned professional.
+He had at least seven top-10 finishes in PGA Tour events during his career including a win at the 1974 Kemper Open, which was held at the Quail Hollow Club in Charlotte, North Carolina.
 He won that tournament in a playoff with Jerry Heard.
 Menne also finished in a first-place tie with Lee Trevino at the end of regulation at the 1970 National Airlines Open Invitational but lost on the second extra hole of a playoff.
 His best finish in a major was a T-30 at the 1970 PGA Championship.

+Senior career

 After reaching the age of 50, Menne played some on the Champions Tour but with limited success.
 His best finish in a Champions Tour event was T11 at Raley's Senior Gold Rush in 1992.
-He has had more success playing on the European Seniors Tour.
+He had more success playing on the European Seniors Tour.

+Personal life

-Menne lives in West Palm Beach, Florida.
+Menne lived in West Palm Beach, Florida.
 He had previously lived in Demarest, New Jersey.

+Menne died on June 2, 2023, at the age of 81.